-The coral reef physiology group is studying corals and coral (reef) associated organisms using morphological, physiological, iochemical and molecular technique.
+The coral reef physiology group is studying corals and coral reef associated organisms using morphological, physiological, biochemical and molecular-biological techniques.

 The following research topics we are focusing on.